30th Armored Brigade Combat Team

-The 30th Armored Brigade Combat Team (30th ABCT or "Old Hickory") is a modular heavy brigade of the United States Army National Guard.
-30th ABCT relieved 3rd ABCT/4ID in Kuwait, 1 November 2019.
-They returned to the U.S. in September 2020 and were replaced by the 2nd ABCT/1AD.
+The 30th Mobile Brigade Combat Team (30th MBCT or "Old Hickory") is a infantry brigade of the United States Army and the North Carolina National Guard.

-The unit is composed of units from North Carolina, South Carolina and West Virginia.
+The brigade includes units from North Carolina, South Carolina and West Virginia.
 It was formed from the remains of the downsized 30th Infantry Division of World War II fame.
 It was nicknamed the "Old Hickory" brigade, in honor of Andrew Jackson, due to the original division being composed of National Guard units from areas where he lived.
+In May 2025, the Pentagon announced that the 30th Armored Brigade Combat Team will convert to a Mobile Brigade Combat Team.